-In 1913 a new board of directors and managing director were appointed.
-In 1916, due to difficult trading and labour shortages caused by the war, as well as recent licensing legislation, the company entered receivership,.
+A new board of directors and managing director were appointed in 1913.
+Due to difficult trading and labour shortages caused by the war, as well as recent licensing legislation, Spiers & Pond entered into receivership in 1916.
 Unprofitable properties were divested, and the company re-emerged in a stronger position.

-In 1922, S&P was forced to deny rumours that it was a takeover target.
+Spiers & Pond was again forced to deny rumours that it was a takeover target in 1922.

-In 1925 The Times stated that Spiers & Pond were, “almost the only contractors for dining-car services on the English railways”.
+The Times stated that Spiers & Pond were, “almost the only contractors for dining-car services on the English railways” in 1925.

-The Aerated Bread Company, which had recently acquired a string of catering companies, made an offer for Spiers & Pond in 1928.
+The Aerated Bread Company, which had recently acquired a string of catering companies, made a takeover offer for Spiers & Pond in 1928.
 Spiers & Pond directors, who controlled the company’s votes, rejected the bid, although the two companies maintained a friendly working relationship.

-In 1928 S&P acquired the Grand Hotel in Scarborough, assessed by the Yorkshire Evening Post as “one of the finest hotel properties in the country”.
-In 1929 the Grand Hotel in Brighton was acquired.
+Spiers & Pond acquired the Grand Hotel in Scarborough, assessed by the Yorkshire Evening Post as “one of the finest hotel properties in the country”, in 1928.
+The Grand Hotel in Brighton was acquired in 1929.

-In 1937 the Queen’s Hotel in Eastbourne was acquired.
+The Queen’s Hotel in Eastbourne was acquired in 1937.

-In 1959 the firm acquired the Alford House development opposite Victoria Station in London from the Aerated Bread Company for over £500,000.
+Spiers & Pond acquired the Alford House development opposite Victoria Station in London from the Aerated Bread Company for over £500,000 in 1959.

 Spiers & Pond was acquired by Express Dairy for £5.5 million in 1960.
-It was a friendly takeover, approved by the directors who held the majority of voting shares.
-At this time S&P was a leading hotelier in Britain with 13 hotels, as well as Chicken Inn restaurants in London and 18 restaurants.
+It was a friendly takeover, approved by the directors who retained the majority of voting shares.
+At this time Spiers & Pond was a leading hotelier in Britain with 13 hotels, as well as Chicken Inn restaurants in London and 18 restaurants.

-In 1969 Express Dairy was acquired by Grand Metropolitan, a hotels company.
-Spiers & Pond was absorbed into the Grand Metropolitan system of hotels.
+Express Dairy was acquired by Grand Metropolitan in 1969.
+Spiers & Pond was absorbed into the Grand Metropolitan network of hotels.